-This course conforms to the Richmond University Writing Intensive Norms approved at Academic Board and located at: http://www.richmond.ac.uk/admitted-students/
+This course conforms to the Richmond University Writing Intensive Norms approved at Academic Board.

 Teaching Methodology:

 Teaching is conducted through one on one meetings between the student and the supervisor.
 Student and supervisor will agree on a research question, which will then be further investigated by the student.
 The topics need to relate to a current issue in sports management.
 It can be expected that the student and supervisor meet once/twice a week to discuss the student's research progress and for the student to receive feedback on partial work submitted to the supervisor.